rayct/zet/docs/1025/README.md

 This will move the contents of `source_directory` into `destination_directory` without moving the `source_directory` itself.

 Always be cautious when using the `mv` command, as moving or overwriting files and directories cannot be undone.
 Make sure to double-check your paths and intentions before proceeding.

+Here's an example of how to check the existence of a file using the ls command:
+`ls -l /usr/bin/lynx`